-Each week on payroll day do you convert Bob’s 28 hours and 12 minutes worked to a decimal value so that you know how much to pay him?
+Each week on payroll day do you convert employee Bob’s 28 hours and 12 minutes worked to a decimal value so that you know how much to pay him?
 And then do the same for 15 other employees?
 Your head probably hurts just thinking about it.
 Would you like to simplify payroll?

 In our new series, Problem Solving, we are addressing common issues that companies face when managing remote, hourly workers.
 We will continue our series today with this nagging issue of manually calculating payroll.

-Three years ago we posted a blog called Timekeeping 101: Minutes and Decimal Hours in which we provided a chart that converted minutes to decimals – because who wants to do that manually?
+A while back we posted a blog called Timekeeping 101: Minutes and Decimal Hours in which we provided a chart that converted minutes to decimals – because who wants to do that manually?
 We had no idea how popular that post would become.
-Is it because your small business uses handwritten time cards to track time for hourly workers, and payroll companies require the time to be in decimal format?
+Is it because your business uses handwritten time cards to track time for hourly workers, and payroll companies require the time to be in decimal format?
 Or maybe you do your own payroll and need to make the correct calculation.
 It’s easy to multiply 28.20 x $9.25, but 28 hours and 12 minutes x $9.25, not so much.
 This is no way to spend your life.
 You can simplify payroll.